Frustrated with Clients Disputing Your Invoices? Here’s the Fix

 Inline image

-• Client approvals are recorded with timestamps and IP addresses
+• client approvals with timestamps and IP addresses

-• Payment history shows exactly when and how much clients have paid
+• payment history showing when and how much was paid

-• All messages between you and your client create an audit trail
+• all messages between you and the client

-• File uploads and deliverables are permanently linked to the project
+• file uploads and deliverables linked to the project

 Screenshot